QuicKey

 Distinguish tabs with identical titles

 A tab that has the same title as other open tabs will display a number to indicate its left-to-right position among those other tabs.
 For instance, if you open tabs for two different Google Drive accounts, they'll both be titled My Drive - Google Drive.
-But the one on the left will show a 1 next to its title in the menu and the one on the right will show a 2.
+But the one on the left will show a 1 next to its title in the list and the one on the right will show a 2.
 This makes it easier for you to select the tab you want when you know how they're organized in your window.

 Search bookmarks